Informative Path Planning with Guaranteed Estimation Uncertainty: Conclusion

-\paragraph{Coverage-map construction} The binary coverage maps used by \textsc{GreedyCover} and \textsc{GCBCover} are constructed by evaluating whether a \emph{single} candidate sensing location $c$ can reduce the posterior variance at an evaluation point $v$ below the target threshold $\sigma_{\mathrm{tar}}^2$.
+The binary coverage maps used by \textsc{GreedyCover} and \textsc{GCBCover} are constructed by evaluating whether a \emph{single} candidate sensing location $c$ can reduce the posterior variance at an evaluation point $v$ below the target threshold $\sigma_{\mathrm{tar}}^2$.
 Theorem~\ref{thm:single_point} gives an explicit covariance threshold for this single-location condition.
-Theorem~\ref{thm:multi_point} shows that this condition is \emph{conservative but safe}: conditioning on additional sensing locations cannot increase posterior variance, so any point covered under the single-location test remains covered under multi-location conditioning.
+Theorem~\ref{thm:multi_point} shows that this condition is \emph{conservative but safe}: conditioning on additional sensing locations cannot increase posterior variance, so any point covered under a single-location remains covered under multi-location conditioning.

 \begin{theorem}[Minimum Required Prior Covariance] $\\$ Let $f \sim \mathcal{GP}(0,k)$ with independent Gaussian observation noise variance $\sigma_n^2$, and consider a single noisy observation at candidate location $c \in \mathcal{C}$.
 Fix an evaluation location $v \in \mathcal{V}$.
 For any target posterior variance $\sigma^2_{\mathrm{tar}} \in (0,k(v,v))$, the condition